czarecoo/PropertiesManager/README.md

 ```

 ## Whats next
+- Idiot proof app (cx and vc grouping)
+- Update button enables ONLY on not empty fields
-- FQDN support
+- FQDN support (cx1 by FQDN)
 - Success/Error reporting
-- Integration with HRS
+- Integration with HRS ?